mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 </tr>

 <tr><td><code>HAPROXY_{n}_GROUP</code></td>
-<td>Specifies HAProxy group per service.
+<td>Specifies the HAProxy group per service.
 This app label enables you to use a different HAProxy group per service port.
 This label setting overrides `HAPROXY_GROUP` for particular service.
 If you have both external and internal services running on same set of instances on different ports, you can use this setting to add them to different HAProxy configurations.

 For example: